jreinlein/connect-four/README.md

 # connect-four
 :heavy_exclamation_mark: Work in Progress - Not functional yet.
-Stay tuned!
+The game logic has been implemented, but has to be connected to the GUI.

 ## Future Plans
 - Allow 2-player option